Winipedia/pyrig/docs/cli-command-line-interface.md

 $ uv run pyrig --help
 Commands:
-  init          Set up the project. create-root   Creates the root of the project. create-tests  Create all test files for the project. build         Build all artifacts. protect-repo  Protect the repository. main          Main entrypoint for the project.
+  init          Set up the project. mkroot        Creates the root of the project. mktests       Create all test files for the project. mkinits       Create all __init__.py files for the project. build         Build all artifacts. protect-repo  Protect the repository. main          Main entrypoint for the project.